fly-hiring/be-elixir-challenge/README.md

 #### Mock Stripe library

-We've provided you with a mock Stripe library, so you don't need to waste time learning the Stripe API  or [Elixir's defactor Stripe library](https://github.com/beam-community/stripity-stripe).
+We've provided you with a mock Stripe library, so you don't need to waste time learning the Stripe API  or [Elixir's defacto Stripe library](https://github.com/beam-community/stripity-stripe).
 This is intended to make your life easier - only use it if you want to!

 In this library we've given you: